yny0506/yny0506.github.io/_pages/about.md

 comments: false
 ---

-I’m an NLP Researcher interested in the Explainability and AI Safety for Language models.
+<span style="font-size:70%">I’m an NLP Researcher interested in the Explainability and AI Safety for Language models.
-My current research topics are related to Knowledge localization, Fairness and Ethics, and AI Privacy.
+My current research topics are related to Knowledge localization, Fairness and Ethics, and AI Privacy.</span>

 ### Education